zooniverse/front-end-monorepo/packages/lib-classifier/src/hooks/Readme.md

 ## useSubjectJSON

 A custom hook that fetches JSON data from a URL, with a ref to the viewer's DOM node for sizing etc.
+If the JSON data matches a Zooniverse-defined MobX State Tree (MST) type, then the returned data is an MST object.
+If the JSON data doesn't match any Zooniverse-defined MST types, then the returned type is null and the returned data is a raw JSON object (not an MST object).

 Usage:
 ```jsx